Releasing April 1…

 Nancy Stanfield Webb

 Author Nancy Stanfield Webb is a writer, painter, and photographer who has devoted three decades to researching and writing the two-part biographical fiction series on Sarah Ridge.
 The great-granddaughter of Texas pioneers and now living in Rhode Island, Webb's essays and interview articles with visual artists have been published in Southwest Art magazine and various regional magazines.
 She is an associate member of Western Writers of America and is the recipient of a writing residency to Millay Colony for the Arts.
-A Woman of Marked Character is her debut novel.
+The author of Book One 1812-1848 of A Woman of Marked Character, in Book Two 1848-1891, Webb concludes the series.